 What makes you a better record label?

-The music business does not do any favors for the independent artist or band.
+The music business doesn’t do any favors for the independent artist or band.
 Even smaller independent labels operate like the "Big Guys".
 Our approach is simple; create good music and allow the artist(s) to earn their fair share.
 Music labels, large and small, use confusing contracts and confounding revenue models.
 They try to keep the artist(s) under extended contracts and find ways to pull money away from the artist.

 Tell me more about the process.

 The process starts with the song.
-If you have one or more ready for recording, then we make arrangements with local studios to get you in and get the tracks recorded.
+If you have one or more ready for recording, we make arrangements with local studios to get you in and get the tracks recorded.
 If you are still writing the music, as a producer and musician, I can help with ideas and become your writing partner.
 During the recording process I will be your producer, listening to the song, the performance and making changes and recommendations to get the best out of the recording.
 The studio engineer may do an initial mix of the song to have as a reference when it comes back to our studio for mixing and production.

 We mix and produce the track(s) at our studio.
 This allows us to be out of the recording environment and in a place where we know and trust our equipment.
 When mixing is complete, we will master your music.
 You, the artist, have a choice when it comes to mastering.
 We will perform a very basic level of mastering (loudness, minor EQ changes), but do recommend using another mastering engineer for this process.
 This is done because a true mastering engineer will have specialized equipment for the process and have a different perspective on the song(s).
 We have a number of mastering engineers that we can reach out to and trust them with your music.